 - carry out all work incidental to the transfer of the Franchised Business.

-Franchise Agreement and other Legal Documents
+Franchise Agreement and Other Legal Documents

-In addition, a thorough review of the Franchise Agreement, Disclosure Document and ancillary franchise documentation should be undertaken before signing the Franchise Agreement or any agreement to enter into a Franchise Agreement.
+A thorough review of the Franchise Agreement, Disclosure Document and ancillary franchise documentation should be undertaken before signing the Franchise Agreement or any agreement to enter into a Franchise Agreement.

 The Franchise Agreement sets out the key information about the franchise being entered into.
 The terms and conditions can be very complex and advice from experienced franchise lawyers, such as Greyson Legal, should be obtained.

 Each franchise system will have their own Franchise Agreement.
 As a result, there is no standard Franchise Agreement that applies.
 However, a number of topics are typically covered comprising , among others:

 - the term and options (or renewal terms);